Opendoor vs Offerpad: How Do These Homebuying Companies Match Up?

 Neither Opendoor nor Offerpad is nationwide — they both cover select markets, primarily larger metropolitan areas.
 Depending on where you live, you may not have a choice between which company to work with.

-Opendoor operates in 50 markets in 26 states and the District of Columbia, from Austin, Texas, to Tucson, Arizona, but they don’t offer all their services in every area.
+Opendoor operates in 50 markets in 26 states and the District of Columbia, from Austin, Texas, to Tucson, Arizona, but it doesn’t offer all its services in every area.

-Offerpad buys houses in over 800 cities and 16 states, heavily concentrated on the West Coast.
-Here again, their homebuying platform is not available in all areas of these markets.
+Meanwhile, Offerpad buys houses in over 1,000 cities and nine states, heavily concentrated on the West Coast.
+Similar to Opendoor, its program isn’t available in all areas of these markets.

 How are they the same?